Arno0x/TwoFactorAuth/readme.md

 TwoFactorAuth requires PHP5.
 It also relies on the following libraries:

-- The [Google Authenticator PHP Class](https://github.com/PHPGangsta/GoogleAuthenticator) writen by Michael Kliewe, to generate GAuth secret and OTP validation. **Beware** that I've modified this class to rely on a local library for QRCode generation rather than a URL at google.com, so don't install the source library, use the one provided with TwoFactorAuth only.
+- The [Google Authenticator PHP Class](https://github.com/PHPGangsta/GoogleAuthenticator) writen by Michael Kliewe, to generate GAuth secret and OTP validation. **Beware** that I've modified this class to rely on a local library for QRCode generation rather than GoogleChart URL, so don't install the source library, use the one provided with TwoFactorAuth only.

 - The [PHP QRCode library](http://phpqrcode.sourceforge.net/) written by Dominik Dzienia, for 2D QRCode generation.